wso2/docs-is/en/docs/guides/login/client-side-app.md

     !!! tip
         You can use this [online tool](https://tonyxu-io.github.io/pkce-generator/) to generate PKCE code challenges to include the `code challenge` and `code_challenge_method` parameters.
         First click on `Generate Code Verifier` and then on `Generate Code Challenge`.
-        Make note of the two values.
-The code challenge you get here is the base64 URL encoded value of the SHA256 hashed code_verifier so the code challenge method will be `S256`.
+        Note the two values.
+The code challenge you get here is the base64 URL encoded value of the SHA256 hashed `code_verifier` so the code challenge method will be `S256`.

     ```tab="Request Format"
     https://<host>/oauth2/authorize?scope=openid&response_type=code